-The Holidays are just around the corner – that means celebrating with friends, family and, of course, a lot of great food.
-At Christmas and Thanksgiving, our family celebrations always include generous portions of turkey, ham, stuffing, all the sides….and more desserts than we can eat.
+The Holidays are just around the corner.
+Which means celebrating with friends, family and, of course, a lot of great food.
+Our family celebrations always include generous portions of turkey, ham, stuffing, all the sides.
+And more desserts than we can eat.
 We’re spoiled.

-After all the meal is finished and the leftovers given away – there is usually one item remaining: The Ham Bone
+After the meal is finished and the leftovers are given away there is usually one item remaining: The Ham Bone

 However, don’t be fooled by this often over-looked leftover.
-While most of the easier-to-cut meat is gone, the remainder of the hambone is an excellent and necessary ingredient for ham and bean soup.
+The remainder of the hambone is an excellent and necessary ingredient for ham and bean soup.
 Also, you will be surprised at how much meat falls off the bone after it is simmered for a few hours.

-A few years ago we discovered this recipe for Honeybaked Ham Bone Soup Mix which is sold at the Honeybaked Ham Company (www.honeybaked.com).
-The soup takes about 3 hours to cook but, with this recipe, you can transform an ordinary leftover hambone (4 lbs) into a delicious meal for 10 – 12 people.
+A few years ago we discovered this recipe for Honey Baked Ham Bone Soup Mix.
+You can find it at Honey Baked Ham Company.
+The soup takes about 3 hours to cook but is totally worth the wait.
+Also, you can transform an ordinary leftover hambone (4 lbs) into a delicious meal for 10 – 12 people.